 Running a Shia dictatorship would have you believe that Syrian President Bashar al-Assad is one of ISIS’ mortal enemies.
 Assad has had an arduous time venturing to reclaim his grasp on all of Syria’s territories.
 His main stake in things is as another opponent who knows that ISIS still clenches on to a substantial part of the country.

 It is known that Assad has intentionally played part in fostering or at least implicitly allotting the rise of ISIS, as a mode of alienating moderate rebels whom exterior powers such as the US may have supported against him.
 ISIS and Assad appear to have tacitly weaved an unspoken deal.
 We see ISIS non permanently receiving part of Syria while the Syrian dictator gets to enervate his opposers.
-This gives Assad plenty of time to fraction and sunder rebel groups, and presents a simple siding option for the people of Syria: It’s either choose Assad or the continual reign of ISIS?
+This gives Assad plenty of time to fraction and sunder rebel groups, and presents a simple siding option for the people of Syria: It’s either choose Assad or the continued reign of ISIS?

 Assad has repeatedly left ISIS unhinged due to its stronghold in intervening as a filler for his own genocidal aspirations.
 If not for Assad’s withdrawal from the situation, ISIS would not have prospered and would have been shown more fervorous attention, same as the other Syrian rebels.